Head II

 Head II is an oil and tempera on hardboard painting by the Irish-born British figurative artist Francis Bacon.
 Completed in 1948, it is the second in a series of six heads, painted from the winter of 1948 in preparation for a November 1949 exhibition at the Hanover Gallery, London.

-The figure seems half human, half animal, and has disintegrated to an extent that, like the preceding Head I of the series, the entire upper head has disappeared leaving only mouth and jaw.
+The figure seems half human, half animal, and has disintegrated to an extent that, like the preceding Head I of the series, the entire upper head has disappeared, leaving only mouth and jaw.
 The figure is set in a shallow pictorial space, and is positioned behind curtains that borrow from Titian's 1558 Portrait of Cardinal Filippo Archinto.
 The curtains are fastened at one point by a safety pin.
 John Russell sees the curtains as enclosing the figure, as if the walls of a prison or execution dock.
-Remarking on their dreary and drab appearance he further speculates that they seem "stiffened by fifty year's crasse of a tenth rate lodging-house; or they could be sliding shutters that has been pulled apart to admit a new victim."
+Remarking on their dreary and drab appearance, he further speculates that they seem "stiffened by fifty years' crassness of a tenth-rate lodging-house; or they could be sliding shutters that have been pulled apart to admit a new victim."

-The painting's overall grisaille appearance give the impression of x-ray photographs, and the look may have been inspired by K.C.
-Clark's Positioning In Radiography, a book Bacon often acknowledged as a key source for his work.
-The painting contains a small arrow just below the figures mouth; the first appearance of a motif the artist was to continue using for the rest of his career.
+The painting's overall grisaille appearance gives the impression of x-ray photographs, and K.C.
+Clark's Positioning may have inspired the look in Radiography, a book Bacon often acknowledged as a key source for his work.
+The painting contains a small arrow just below the figure's mouth; the first appearance of a motif the artist was to continue using for the rest of his career.